Juan Martín Díez

 Juan Martín Díez, nicknamed El Empecinado (the Undaunted), (5 September 1775 – 20 August 1825) was a Spanish military leader and guerrilla fighter, who fought in the Peninsular War.

 On October 8, 1808, the privilege of using the name Empecinado was granted to Juan Martín Díez, not only for himself, but also all his descendants.
-His nickname has given the Spanish language the verb empecinarse, meaning to persist or insist on achieving one's goals.
+His nickname has given the Spanish language the verb empecinar, meaning to persist or insist on achieving one's goals.

 Early life

 Díez was born in Castrillo de Duero (Valladolid, Spain) on September 5, 1775.
 He was a farmer and his house still exists in its original location.
 Those from Castrillo are often termed "empecinados", a term which arises from several nearby streams filled with black mud (pecina) from stagnant, decomposing waters.
 It is believed that the local appellation was then applied to Díez, just like other guerrilleros were nicknamed after their trade.

 Díez had military ambitions throughout his childhood.
 At 18, he participated in the Rosellón campaign of the War of the Pyrenees (1793–1795).
 The following two years were pivotal in his training in the art of war and began his hostile attitude towards the French.

 In 1796, Díez married in Fuentecén, Burgos, and Díez settled in that town with his new bride.
 He farmed there until the occupation of Spain by Napoleon's army in 1808, whereupon he pledged to fight against the invaders.
 It is said that his decision to fight was spurred on when a woman in his town was raped by a French soldier; Díez afterwards killed the offender.

 After the invasion, Díez organized a party of warriors composed of his friends and even members of his own family.
 At first, the conflict centered around the route between Madrid and Burgos.
 Later, he fought alongside the Spanish Army at the Cabezón de Pisuerga bridge in Valladolid and in Medina de Rioseco, Valladolid.
 The Spanish Army was routed in both of these battles.